plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 ### japanese maple

-- Acquired in Sept or Oct 2024 from bonsai club raffle.
+- Acquired in Jan 2024 from local nursery.
-- **Styling notes:** Cut in half and tried to bend trunk as hard as I could.
-Need to allow it to recover and grow vigorously, then will probably cut back again to start developing.
+- **Styling notes:** Growth is dense and not much movement in the trunk, so looking at broom style.
 - **Last repotting - Late Jan 2025**
 - **Sunlight - Shade/Partial:** Is vulnerable to full sun during hottest months.
 - **Watering:** Prefers more moisture.
 During hottest times of year make sure soil remains moist.
 - **Growing season:** Grows visible buds in the fall and winter which don't push out until the spring.
-Goes visibly dormant in fall.
 - **Dormant season:** Goes dormant around october.
 - **Soil and Fertilizer:** Osmocote pellets during growing season for now.
-Standard training mix.

-### pomegranate

-- Acquired in Sept or Oct 2024 from bonsai club raffle.
-- **Styling notes:** Comes from a thick cutting so the trunk is a bit stubby.
-Waiting for more vigorous growth before making styling decisions.
-- **Last repotting - Late Jan 2025**
-- **Sunlight - Full sun**
-- **Watering:** Water thoroughly when top layer of soil is dry.
-- **Growing season:** Spring through fall.
-- **Dormant season:** Winter, but occasionally still sprouts leaves during warmer weeks.
-- **Soil and Fertilizer:** Osmocote pellets during growing season.
 Standard training mix.

 ### rosemary